Tap-Payments/gosell-js-client/README.md

 - `PAN_ONLY`
   - the card is stored on file with your customer's Google account.
 Thus, the payment credentials are not linked to an Android device.
-  - Google handles the authentication and provides a payload that meets the SCA requirements.
+  - PAN_ONLY - A PAN that requires 3D Secure 2.0 for SCA.
 - `CRYPTOGRAM_3DS`- Google Pay offers SCA compliance by binding payment credentials to an Android device and allowing issuers to delegate the authentication to Google for all subsequent payments on that device.